10 Mm To An Inch

 Q1: Is the conversion from millimeters to inches always exact?

 A1: No, the conversion is not always exact.
-The conversion factor 25.4 mm/in is a rounded approximation.
+Think about it: the conversion factor 25.
+4 mm/in is a rounded approximation.
 The exact relationship between the inch and the millimeter involves more complex definitions rooted in historical metrology.

 Q2: How can I convert inches to millimeters?